 Winter/Spring banners offer a vibrant apple green with images of dining, wine tasting, fiddle conventions, and cycling (a new initiative in Elkin).

 The final image of completed mural; a public/private partnership investment made this Main Street Advisory Board mural possible.

 Downtown Elkin offers opportunities in various ways to showcase big bold images.
 Artist Michael Brown came to Elkin and was thrilled with the possibilities.
 Above photos show the process of before and after, for a mural that was completed downtown in 2013.
 A total of six murals were completed by Spring 2016.
-We hope to provide many more stunning images throughout the downtown for generations to enjoy.
-Currently, we are offering a mural grant for any downtown building with a 50/50 match of $1000.00 towards the project.
+We have since completed numerous images throughout the downtown for generations to enjoy.

 The bikes racks installed on east and west ends of Main Street were hand crafted by a local metalwork artisan.
 The theme reflects the viticulture region that Elkin has been a part of for almost 2 decades.
 Grape clusters are on East Main St, and grape vine leaves are on the west end.
 The racks were designed to double as public art when not in use.